Table of Contents

 While online articles have the best intentions, internet resources should always be treated as a supplement and never a substitute for expert advice from a vet.

 Some kennel cough medicines are available via prescription only.
 Some over-the-counter kennel cough medicines are available at your local grocery or drug store that can also aid in treating kennel cough in dogs.
+Your veterinarian also may recommend giving your dog the bordetella vaccine when it’s a puppy to avoid kennel cough altogether.

 Before we jump in, let’s review.